 Below are the number of reported vehicle thefts for the past two years:

-Note: Statistics taken from the New Zealand Police, where the year ends in June.
+Note: Statistics are taken from the New Zealand Police, where the year ends in June.
 (Don’t ask me why June? as I have no idea!)

 The New Zealand Security Association